junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean blinks, softening his voice.
 "You know that's not true.
 I enjoyed your company.
 I just...
 I don't know, want to help you."

 "You're helping me."
 Cas meets his eyes again, encouraged.
-He glances at Dean's wounded arm.
+He glances at Dean's wounded arm and scratches on his skin.
 "By allowing me to stay.
 I was so worried, Dean.
 He hurt you.
+I hurt you, too, when I lost control.
 Maybe it's just, I'll have to make sure you're fine.
-My business might complete once you recover."
+Maybe my business can't be complete until you recover."

 A stirring sensation bubbles inside Dean's chest.
 The tips of his lips twitch in bewilderment, not knowing if he should laugh or feel disappointed.
-Secretly, Dean realizes he's hoping his arm can recover slower.
+Secretly, Dean realizes he's hoping his arm can recover more slowly.

 "It's no big deal, actually."
-Dean gestures his forearm, wrapping it with bandage he kept in the first aid case above the fridge.
-He's learned to stop feeling surprised when his own fingers seem to know perfectly well about how to clean the cut and wrap it, even though his brain doesn't.
+Dean gestures at his forearm, wrapping it with bandages he finds in the first aid case under the sink.
+He's learned to stop feeling surprised when his own fingers seem to know perfectly well how to clean the cut and wrap it, even though his brain doesn't.

 "You can stay as long as you want, Cas," he tells his ghost friend, smiling.